Hive-Academy/Anubis-MCP/docs/files/social-media-posts.md

 Your AI agent right now: 🌪️
 Your AI agent with Anubis: 🏛️

-Transform chaos into divine order with:
+Transform chaos into intelligent order with:
 ✨ Step-by-step guidance
 ✨ Perfect context memory
 ✨ Beautiful progress reports